FengbaiChen/Contextual-and-Demographic-Predictors-of-School-Shooting-Severity/README.md

-README.txt — Supplemental Materials (Reproducibility Package)
+README — Supplemental Materials (Reproducibility Package)
 =============================================================

 This folder contains the code and data needed to reproduce our project analyses.